wikimedia/ws-export/README.md

 Composition
 ===========

-This tool is split into indeptendant parts :
+This tool is split into indipendent parts:
-* utils : api to interact with Wikisource and others things
+* `utils` : api to interact with Wikisource and others things
-* book : export tool in many formats like epub.
+* `book` : export tool in many formats like epub.

-The tools can be used form two way :
+The tools can be used in two ways:
-* http in the http folder
+* http in the `http` folder
-* command line in the cli folder
+* command line in the `cli` folder

 Licence
 =======